ArpitaYadav537/OIBSIP_WEB-DEVELOPMENT-DESIGNING_TASK1/README.md

   ▶️ How to Use

   1. Clone or download this repository.
-  2. Open the "index.html" file
+  2. Open the "index.html" file in your broswer.
+  3. Start calculating.

+📂 Project Structure

+Calculator/
+---index.html    # Main HTML file
+---Style.css     # Styling  with CSS
+---sript.js      # JavaScript logic
+---README.md     # This file